adarshdwivedi123/interview_resources_Angular_java_FullStack/java_code/constructor/constructor.md

 #)Can a constructor be private?”

 ✅ You can say:
 Yes.
-A private constructor is used when we want to restrict instantiation from outside the class — commonly used in Singleton Design Pattern and Static Utility classes (like Math or Collections).
+A private constructor is used when we want to restrict instantiation(Object creation) from outside the class — commonly used in Singleton Design Pattern and Static Utility classes (like Math or Collections).

 Example public class Singleton {
     private static Singleton instance;